AlperenEnesBayar/Stroma-Take-Home-Task/README.md

 ![res](github_imgs/main.png?raw=true "Test Results")

-computer vision, real-time object detection is a very important task that is often a key component in computer vision systems.
+Real-time object detection is a very important task that is often a key component in computer vision systems.
 Applications that use real-time object detection models include video analytics, robotics, autonomous vehicles, multi-object tracking and object counting, medical image analysis, and so on.

 YOLO stands for “You Only Look Once”, it is a popular family of real-time object detection algorithms.
 The original YOLO object detector was first released in 2016.
 It was created by Joseph Redmon, Ali Farhadi, and Santosh Divvala.
 At release, this architecture was much faster than other object detectors and became state-of-the-art for real-time computer vision applications